 Bus 153 is mostly a seasonal service, departing every 60 or 30 minutes in the summer, so the 161 is a better option, as it operates throughout the year, every 20 or 30 minutes, depending on the time of day.

 Depending on traffic, theses buses reach Costa da Caparica in 45 minutes.

 The stop of bus 135 in Cacilhas' bus terminal

-Take the ferry to Cacilhas from Cais do Sodré station (just a 10-minute journey), and from there hop on TST bus 135 which departs every 20 minutes on weekdays and every hour on weekends.
+Take the ferry to Cacilhas from Cais do Sodré station (just a 10-minute journey), and from there hop on TST bus 135 which departs every 20 or 40 minutes on weekdays and every hour on weekends.
 It takes about 25 minutes to reach its final destination in Costa da Caparica (the terminal by Rua Padre Manuel Bernardes).

 Bus 124 also departs from Cacilhas to Costa da Caparica every 20 minutes.
 However, it makes several stops, so it only reaches its destination in 45 minutes -- take the faster 135 instead.

 Those who prefer to head straight to the beach of Fonte da Telha or the neighboring nude beach of Adiça or gay beach 19 at the southern end of Caparica, may take bus 127 which departs every hour and terminates right by the beach.